Yale, British Columbia

 Yale is an unincorporated town in the Canadian province of British Columbia, which grew in importance during the Fraser Canyon Gold Rush.

 Located on the Fraser River, it is generally considered to be on the dividing line between the British Columbia Coast and the Interior regions of the British Columbia Mainland.
 Immediately north of the town, the Fraser Canyon begins and the river is generally considered unnavigable past this point.
 Rough water is common on the Fraser anywhere upstream from Chilliwack and even more so above Hope, about 20 mi south of Yale.
 However, steamers could make it to Yale, good pilots and water conditions permitting, and the town had a busy dockside life as well as a variety of bars, restaurants, hotels, saloons and various services.
 Its maximum population during the gold rush era was in the 15,000 range.
 More generally, it housed 5,000-8,000.
 The higher figure was counted at the time of evacuation of the Canyon during the Fraser Canyon War of 1858.

 Most of today's population are members of the self-governing Yale First Nation.
 Non-native businesses have included a couple of stores, restaurants and a few motels and other services, as well as a gas station, and automotive repair and rescue outfits.
 The town's only gas station closed in 2021 or 2022 and their general store closed in December 2023.
+However, a Canco gas station and convenience store opened in 2024.
 The Yale area is the lowest main destination for the Fraser River rafting expedition companies; several have waterfront campgrounds and facilities near town.
 All Hallows is now a campground and hostel.
 Not much of gold rush-era Yale survives, as the docks vanished long ago.
 The railway was built in the 1880s down the main street of what had been the waterfront town.
 The Yale Museum is located on old Front Street, adjacent to the tracks.
 Next to it is the Anglican Church of St. John the Divine, among the oldest in British Columbia.

 The town has its own natural landscape.
 Every summer, a historical reenactment group visits Yale to celebrate the Royal Engineers, who had served under Richard Clement Moody during McGowan's War.
 They also worked on the Cariboo Wagon Road (later improved as the Trans-Canada Highway) and the Douglas-Lillooet Trail.
 The men were an integral part of Yale's life from the gold rush to the end of the 1870s.